transloadit/uppy/website/src/docs/informer.md

 permalink: docs/informer/
 ---

-The Informer is a pop-up bar for showing notifications.
+The Informer plugin is a pop-up bar for showing notifications.
 When plugins have some exciting news (or error) to share, they can show a notification here.

 ```js
 const Informer = require('@uppy/informer')